Cruise Control: Dynamic Model Selection for ML-Based Network Traffic Analysis: Background and Motivation

-To illustrate the intrinsic relationship between traffic dynamics on model accuracy, we perform a small experiment using a typical ML-based traffic analysis task: video resolution inference from encrypted traffic~\cite{mangla2018emimic, bronzino2019inferring,sharma2023estimating,mangla2018quicqoe}.
+To illustrate the inefficiencies that can manifest using static model deployment, we perform a small experiment using a typical ML-based traffic analysis task: video resolution inference from encrypted traffic~\cite{mangla2018emimic, bronzino2019inferring,sharma2023estimating,mangla2018quicqoe}.
 We base our experiment on models developed in previous work by Bronzino \etal~\cite{bronzino2019inferring}, where the authors evaluate several feature sets and models to infer video quality.
 These feature sets map to different layers of the network stack including: \textit{Network}: basic network flow features (\eg, throughput in/out, packet counts in/out), \textit{Transport}: end-to-end latency and packet retransmission information (\eg, RTT, retransmission in/out), and \textit{All}: combined features from network, transport, and application layers (\eg, video segment sizes, time between video segments).
 These different feature sets result in three models with varying accuracy for the same task.